andboson/ab-go/README.md

 Data is updated every second.

 ##### -port
-Embedded web-serser port.
+Embedded web-server port.
 Used with `-test` flag

 ##### -slack
 String with Slack endpoint url for sending results.